mohsenasm/swarm-dashboard/README.md

 * Show more service details (published port, image name, and version)
 * Node / Service / Task details panel

 Both feature requests and pull requests are welcome.
+If you want to build/test the code locally, see [commands.md](./test-cluster/commands.md) in the `test-cluster` directory.

 ### Prior art